grusso98/AppointMate/README.md

-# AppointMate: Appointment Agent Demo (Using LangChain)
+# AppointMate: Appointment Agent App

 A conversational AI agent built with LangChain that allows users to book appointments with a professional via Telegram.
 The agent can check availability based on a schedule stored in an SQLite database and confirm bookings, optionally sending email notifications.